Aliases for RAB7A Gene

 GeneCards Summary for RAB7A Gene

 RAB7A (RAB7A, Member RAS Oncogene Family) is a Protein Coding gene.
-Diseases associated with RAB7A include charcot-marie-tooth disease, type 2b and arthrogryposis, renal dysfunction, and cholestasis 1.
+Diseases associated with RAB7A include charcot-marie-tooth disease, type 2b and charcot-marie-tooth disease, axonal, type 2s.
 Among its related pathways are Immune System and Endocytosis.
 GO annotations related to this gene include GTP binding and GDP binding.
-An important paralog of this gene is RAB9A.
+An important paralog of this gene is RAB7B.

 UniProtKB/Swiss-Prot for RAB7A Gene